baetis-ma/rp2040-imu/README.md

 ![pitch](https://user-images.githubusercontent.com/32702163/226628863-3cab0088-eb16-4a52-90a1-b1ca5994b614.png)

 #
-#### The execution time result for the mpu6500 read/calculation loop is about 500 usec for the spi data read; the pitch and roll floating point and trigonometric calculations clock in at about 60usec.
-With loop execution time of <1msec, running a 1KHz pitch/roll calculation rate should be no problem.
+#### The execution time result for the mpu6500 read/calculation loop was about 500 usec for the spi data read; the pitch and roll floating point and trigonometric calculations clock in at about 60usec.
+With loop execution time of 1msec, running a 1KHz pitch/roll calculation rate should be no problem (it did work fine to 1.8KHz).

 ##### *Higher rates - up to 8K - are likely possible by optimizing program; 2K easy, higher rates would likely require using mcu6500 internal fifo.